mariocuomo/reflection-attack/README.md

 2. server replies with a challenge R
 3. user opens a second connection with the server, this time asking for its authentication by sending it a challenge R (the previous one!)
 4. server responds with the hashing of R
-5. user lefts the second communication and uses the hashing obtained to respond to the first challenge
+5. user left the second communication and uses the hashing obtained to respond to the first challenge